dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

 The second issue that we had to solve was networking.
-How to make it enough transparent for the ordinary developer that he could still develop
+How to make it enough transparent for the ordinary Drupal developer that he could still develop his projects without knowing how Docker networking works.

-Every service that we used was living in a separate container and they don't share the network interface with each other.
-So if a developer wanted to connect for example to MySQL database from his PHP script in this case Drupal, he had to know how Docker networking works, but my goal in the first stage was not to introduce Docker to our team but to solve the problem with provisioning development environments efficiently.
-So I used this tool called socat in the PHP image, which allows you to relay network traffic between two independent channels.
+As you may know by default when you link multiple containers together they don't share the network interface with each other.

+We installed this tool called socat to PHP image as well, which allows you to relay network traffic between two independent channels.
 So basically what I did was that the external services that PHP had to had access to I relayd from PHP container local network to other containers, so the developer could use externals services seamlessly as if they were living on the same machine (127.0.0.1, localhost etc).

-By installing Drush into PHP image, it gave us also an ability to change Drush version on runtime based on the PHP or Drupal version if there would be a need for that at some point.
-You may know or not, but you can only expect Drush 5 and lower for example to work only on PHP 5.2, you can't run new Drush on PHP 5.2.
-We needed to have that

 Once these two major issues were resolved I started to migrate Docker based development